Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Background Related Work

 \textbf{Test-Time Adaptation.} Approaches to handling these shifts vary by data availability and temporal scope.
 We focus on \textit{Fully Test-Time Adaptation} (Fully TTA) \cite{wang2021tent}, which constrains adaptation to the test environment using only pre-trained parameters $\theta$ and incoming unlabelled samples $x_i \sim \mathcal{T}$.
 This precludes access to source data or target labels, ensuring broad applicability as a drop-in enhancement for standard inference pipelines.
 We further focus on the \textit{online} setting, which imposes a sequential commitment: the system must predict on the current input before observing the next input, necessitating \textit{in-situ} processing.

-\textbf{Adaptation Overhead.} Existing Fully TTA methods can be categorised by the component of the inference pipeline they modify, which informs their computational overhead. \textit{Input adaptation} methods \cite{Gao_2023_CVPR} project samples back to the source domain. \textit{Output adaptation} \cite{boudiaf_parameter-free_2022} and \textit{activation adaptation} \cite{NEURIPS2021_b618c321, neotta} adjust logits or features directly, often keeping the backbone frozen.
+\textbf{Method Taxonomy.} Existing Fully TTA methods can be broadly categorised by the component of the inference pipeline they modify. \textit{Input adaptation} methods \cite{Gao_2023_CVPR} project samples back to the source domain. \textit{Output adaptation} \cite{boudiaf_parameter-free_2022} and \textit{activation adaptation} \cite{NEURIPS2021_b618c321, neotta} adjust logits or features directly, often keeping the backbone frozen.
 The most common category, \textit{parameter adaptation} \cite{wang2021tent, pmlr-v162-niu22a, pmlr-v119-liang20a}, updates network weights, typically affine parameters in normalisation layers, via backpropagation on self-supervised objectives such as entropy minimisation.
+A method's adaptation overhead may occur before a prediction is made, after it, or both.
+The split of operations on either side of the prediction boundary determines how the accuracy-latency trade-off manifests under different temporal constraints.